kaylasyahirahkhansa/ideal-potato/brainchanges.md

 Does status guarantee contentment?

-> There is no consistent evidence that external recognition recognition directly to inner satisfaction and personal fulfillment.
+> There is no consistent evidence that external recognition directly leads to inner satisfaction and personal fulfillment.
 Status may influence perception, but it does not reliably produce lasting contentment.

 Do I personally value status?